 Ask a CEO why his company is loved by clients, and you’ll get some version of “superior customer service” (SCS).
 Unfortunately, every competitor CEO says the same thing.
 Plus every other business owner.
-Plus the local diner and all the Fortune 500.
+Plus the local taco stand, chevy dealer and palm reader.

 SCS is a totally empty claim, so it’s worthless as a brand message.
 Everybody else claims it – more important, buyers today expect perfect service as a minimum.
 But wait, you say, don’t Nordstrom’s and Zappo’s say it?
 Not really – their customers say it.

 3. They look for gaps.

 If claims of customer service fall on deaf ears, brand problem solvers do a gap analysis.
 What do competitors claim?
 What attribute is left open to exploit?